Gaurang18/Compiler-Project-BITS-Pilani/README.md

 # COMPILER CONSTRUCTION

-Got A Grade in the project
+Got A Grade in the Compiler.
  This Project is designed in C for ELPLAG Language as fulfillment for Compiler Construction Course The Project is fully executable and testcases have been added for reference

 The Modules implemented are: